Peru - Ancient Land of Mysteries

 Welcome to Peru, one of the treasures of South America.
-The enduring cultures and breathtaking beauty of the Andes await.
 Travel through this intriguing land visiting some of the world’s most legendary sites, including Machu Picchu, the "Lost City of the Incas."
 Arrive late this evening in Lima, the "City of Kings."
-Overnight at the Doubletree El Pardo.

 Day 2 - Lima

-Today enjoy a fascinating city tour through the historical centre of Lima, a UNESCO World Heritage site.
+Discover Lima's fascinating history during a tour through the historic city center, a UNESCO World Heritage site.
 Admire the artwork at San Francisco Monastery and enter the catacombs.
-View the Government Center, the Plaza de Armas's elegant Cathedral, an abundance of colonial architecture, and the fashionable suburbs of San Isidro and Miraflores for insight into the daily life of the Limeños.
+View the Government Center, the elegant Cathedral at Plaza de Armas, an abundance of colonial architecture, and the fashionable suburbs of San Isidro and Miraflores for insight into the daily life of the Limeños.
 Then, you will visit the Casa de Aliaga - former house of the conquistador Jeronimo de Aliaga y Ramirez - where the energy of colonial and republican Lima comes to life.
 This evening, get to know your fellow travelers during a welcome dinner with a tasting menu of artfully crafted Peruvian dishes and drinks; you will quickly discover why Peru has been named the world's top food travel destination four years in a row.
 (B, D)

 Day 3 - Cuzco & Sacred Valley of the Incas

 Fly to Cuzco, in the heart of the Inca civilization.
-Board your coach to descend through the Andes to the majestic Sacred Valley of the Incas, the agricultural centre of their grand empire.
-Learn the centuries-old methods of spinning, dyeing and weaving Andean traditional textiles during a visit to Awana Kancha, a living museum of the Peruvian Andes.
+Journey through the Andes to the majestic Sacred Valley of the Incas, the agricultural centre of their grand empire.
+Learn the centuries-old methods of spinning, dyeing and weaving traditional textiles during a visit to Awana Kancha, a living museum of the Peruvian Andes.
 After a short lesson on the local language, stop in Pisac village to browse the colourful handicraft market.
-Do as the locals do and enjoy a tasting of “chicha,” a unique regional drink made from maize, at a local pub.
-A visit to Pablo Seminario Ceramic Studio teaches you about this internationally-renowned artist's techniques and designs, inspired by ancient Peruvian cultures.
 Settle in this evening at your hotel nestled in the heart of the Sacred Valley.
 The rest of the evening is yours...perhaps you'll take this opportunity to discover your hotel's planetarium to gaze at the stars.
 (B)

 Day 4 - Ollantaytambo & Sacred Valley of the Incas